 Is there supporting material (for example, photographs of friends or family members or places mentioned in your story, pamphlets, or maps) that you can include with your story?
 Let us know.

 Please complete this form and submit it to CDS along with your digital story.
-You can take a photo of both pages of the completed paper form and email or text to email@example.com or, you can complete this form online by clicking here.
+You can take a photo of both pages of the completed paper form and email firstname.lastname@example.org or, you can complete this form online by clicking here.

 Thank you for your interest in being part of the Chester Digital Stories Project which honors the hopes, dreams, and memories of the extraordinary, everyday people in Chester.

 Still have questions?
-Contact project manager Ulysses Slaughter at firstname.lastname@example.org
+Contact JP Brice at email@example.com

 Public Access to Chester Digital Stories